rouleaup88/item-inspector/README.md

 </code>
 <br><br>

-Item Inspector is released under either the GPLV3 or the MIT license with these restrictions and exceptions.
+Item Inspector and WaniKani Open Framework Kanjidic2 and Traditional Radicals Filters.user are released under either the GPLV3 or the MIT license with these restrictions and exceptions.

 The license is GPLV3 because this script includes mwil code and database licenced under GPLV3 for Keisei Semantic-Phonetic Composition.<br>
 — https://www.gnu.org/licenses/gpl-3.0.en.html